-G’s are a takeaway, but you won’t find them on JustEat, so get your cash ready when you order over the phone.
+G’s is a takeaway, but you won’t find it on JustEat, so get your cash ready when you order over the phone.

 Yarm Lane, Stockton-On-Tees

-Just like Central Park, Borge has lots of choice on their menus, but the people mainly come for the Parmo.
+Just like Central Park, Borge has lots of choice on its menu, but the people mainly come for the parmo.

-Borge even offer a takeaway service if you need that Parmo fix at home.
+Borge even offers a takeaway service if you need that parmo fix at home.